Hot

 Description

-Italian composer, conductor and pianist Ferruccio Busoni meticulously transcribed the famous organ works of J.S.
+The Italian composer, conductor and pianist Ferruccio Busoni meticulously transcribed the famous organ works of J.S.
 Bach.
-He soon realized that extra bass notes were necessary to imitate the compelling sound of the 16 to 32 foot organ pipes in his transcriptions.
-Ludwig Bösendorfer accepted the challenge, and in 1909 he built the first prototype with eight full octaves of tonal range.
-Not only did Busoni appreciate the exceptional qualities of the - later created - Imperial concert grand piano, but also the great composers Bartók, Debussy and Ravel composed special works, which make use of the enormous resonance of this instrument.
-These works can therefore only be played and interpreted correctly when performed on an Imperial concert grand piano.
-With its extraordinarily expressive, lilting and richly resonant sound, the Imperial grand piano offers an orchestral timbre.
-Additional bass notes resonate with each keystroke, and the massive soundboard supports the reproduction of every frequency.
-To this day, the Imperial by Ludwig Bösendorfer represents the precious heritage of the Bösendorfer factory.
+He soon realized that additional bass notes were necessary to imitate, in his transcriptions, the immersive sound of 16- to 32-foot organ pipes.
+Ludwig Bösendorfer accepted the challenge and in 1909 built the first prototype with an eight full-octave tonal range.
+Not only did Busoni appreciate the exceptional qualities of the — later created — Imperial concert grand, but the great composers Bartók, Debussy and Ravel also composed special works that make use of the enormous resonance of this instrument.
+These works can therefore only be played and interpreted properly when performed on an Imperial concert grand.
+Due to its extraordinarily expressive, singing and richly resonant tone, the Imperial grand offers an orchestral timbre.
+The additional bass notes resonate with every keystroke and the massive soundboard supports the reproduction of every frequency.
+Ludwig Bösendorfer’s Imperial still represents today the precious heritage of the Bösendorfer factory. <br />

 Impressive in sound, imposing in appearance.

-Italian composer, conductor and pianist Ferruccio Busoni meticulously transcribed the famous organ works of J.S.
+The Italian composer, conductor and pianist Ferruccio Busoni meticulously transcribed the famous organ works of J.S.
 Bach.
-He soon realized that extra bass notes were necessary to imitate the compelling sound of the 16 to 32 foot organ pipes in his transcriptions.
-Ludwig Bösendorfer accepted the challenge, and in 1909 he built the first prototype with eight full octaves of tonal range.
-Not only did Busoni appreciate the exceptional qualities of the - later created - Imperial concert grand piano, but also the great composers Bartók, Debussy and Ravel composed special works, which make use of the enormous resonance of this instrument.
-These works can therefore only be played and interpreted correctly when performed on an Imperial concert grand piano.
-With its extraordinarily expressive, lilting and richly resonant sound, the Imperial grand piano offers an orchestral timbre.
-Additional bass notes resonate with each keystroke, and the massive soundboard supports the reproduction of every frequency.
-To this day, the Imperial by Ludwig Bösendorfer represents the precious heritage of the Bösendorfer factory.
+He soon realized that additional bass notes were necessary to imitate, in his transcriptions, the immersive sound of 16- to 32-foot organ pipes.
+Ludwig Bösendorfer accepted the challenge and in 1909 built the first prototype with an eight full-octave tonal range.
+Not only did Busoni appreciate the exceptional qualities of the — later created — Imperial concert grand, but the great composers Bartók, Debussy and Ravel also composed special works that make use of the enormous resonance of this instrument.
+These works can therefore only be played and interpreted properly when performed on an Imperial concert grand.
+Due to its extraordinarily expressive, singing and richly resonant tone, the Imperial grand offers an orchestral timbre.
+The additional bass notes resonate with every keystroke and the massive soundboard supports the reproduction of every frequency.
+Ludwig Bösendorfer’s Imperial still represents today the precious heritage of the Bösendorfer factory. <br />

 Impressive in sound, imposing in appearance.